 To watch video version of this post click here.

 Lots of parents have questions about how and when to have the sex talk with their kids.
-Kids notice things like when there having a new sibling they want to know how did the baby get in your tummy?
-Where babies come from?
+Kids notice things like when there’s a new sibling coming and want to know- how did the baby get in your tummy?
+Where do babies come from?
 They start to notice that Mom and Dad have different parts.
 I don’t think that there is any one particular right way to do this but I do think that there are some principles you need to keep in mind when you begin to think about how you’re going to present this information.